-You may require assistance for the following step.
+You will require assistance for the following step.
 Lift the main body up and onto the top of the stand.
 Be aware of the exposed bandsaw blade while lifting.

 - Take care to align the 4x protruding bolts on the stand, with the 4x holes on the base of the main bandsaw body.
-Fig. B7 - Using the 4x remaining wash and nuts, attach the main body to the stand, and tighten.
-Fig. B8 & B9 - At this stage, please ensure the entire unit is sitting level, and then proceed to tighten the 24x nuts on the stand itself.
+Fig. B5 - Using the 4 x remaining washers and nuts, attach the main body to the stand, and tighten.
+Fig. B6 & B7 - At this stage, please ensure the entire unit is sitting level, and then proceed to tighten the 24x nuts on the stand itself.
+Fig. B8